-Summer is prime time for solo travel.
+Summer is a prime time for solo travel.
 The days are long, the weather is fine and there are plenty of opportunities to score a discount on a hotel or an escorted tour (without the costs of the dreaded single supplement) if you know where to look.

 I’ve travelled solo to more than 25 countries–experiencing everything from riding a motorbike through Hanoi’s Old Quarter in Vietnam to taking cooking classes in Guatemala–and here are a few of my top picks for solo travel whether you’re a Boomer or a Millennial traveller:

 1. Take a Yoga Retreat

 They don’t call summer the “Green Season” in Mexico and Costa Rica simply because of the lush landscape.
 It’s also a prime time for scoring a deal on a hotel, as low season means prices are slashed.
 This means savings for solo travellers who can take their pick from a wide range of accommodations and commit to a longer-than-usual stay.
-Options for long stay vacations include signing up to a yoga retreats.
+Many of these are ideal for yoga retreats.

 Pack up your best travel yoga mat and head for a budget yoga retreat in Mexico.
-For a DIY escape, try Yoga Sofia at Arte Y Espiritu in Puerto Escondido where you’ll arrange your own hotel, food and excursions or opt for Hridaya Yoga in Mazunte Mexico where they offer yoga retreats and classes, teacher training, silent meditation retreats and workshops.
-Check out this review to choose the best travel yoga mat.
+For a DIY escape, try Yoga Sofia at Arte Y Espiritu in Puerto Escondido where you’ll arrange your own hotel, food and excursions or opt for Hridaya Yoga in Mazunte Mexico where they offer yoga retreats and classes, teacher training, silent meditation retreats and workshops as well as meals and accommodation.

 2. Learn surfing in Mexico or Costa Rica

 Summer is a prime time for watching pro international surfing competitions in Puerto Escondido, Mexico.
 Or sign up for surfing classes (the Cayuga Collection’s eco-lodges in Costa Rica offer “Stay 5 nights, Get one Free” deals).
 It’s also Check out the size of the giant waves in summer: